 Extension Negotiation

+The peering entities involved in the negotiation of the SIP extension may be the border elements themselves or an element from within the carrier networks (with the SIP signaling transited through the border elements.)
+Regardless of which node is responsible for the negotiation, the nature of the interconnect between the carrier networks MUST comply with the profile defined by this document.

 SIP entities involved in session peering SHOULD be configured in such a way that they do not require any SIP extensions, beyond those mandated by this document, to be supported by the peer Carrier (SIP Service Provider) network.
 When sending an out-of-dialog request to a peer Carrier network, SIP entities involved in session peering SHOULD include a Supported header field identifying all the extensions supported by the sending network.

 SIP entities involved in session peering MAY support configuration controls to disable certain extensions based on bilateral agreement between peer Carrier networks.
-For example, a SIP entity involved in session peering could be configured to remove ‘preconditions’ from the Supported header in order to disable the use of reliable provisional response (PRACK).
+For example, a SIP entity involved in session peering could be configured to remove ‘preconditions’ from the Supported header in order to disable the use the SIP preconditions procedures [RFC 3312].

 NOTE: Policies that limit or block the use of SIP extensions should be applied with care, since their application tends to disable SIP's native extension negotiation mechanism, and therefore inhibit the deployment of new services.

-When sending a dialog-initiating request to a peer Carrier network, SIP entities involved in session peering MUST identify all supported SIP requests in the Allow header field
+When sending a dialog-initiating request to a peer Carrier network, SIP entities involved in session peering MUST identify all supported SIP methods in the Allow header field.

 Public User Identities

 Users are identified at the peering interface by their Public User Identity.
-A SIP entity involved in session peering MUST encode Public User Identities as a SIP URI of the telephone-subscriber syntax form of a Tel URI as indicated by the "user=phone" parameter (see [RFC 3261] section 19.1.6), where the user part of the SIP URI contains a global Tel URI as defined in [RFC 3966].
+A SIP entity involved in session peering MUST encode Public User Identities as a SIP URI of the telephone-subscriber syntax form of a Tel URI as indicated by the "user=phone" parameter (see [RFC 3261] section 19.1.6), where the user part of the SIP URI contains a global telephone number as defined in [RFC 3966].

 Example: